repositive/iris-js/README.md

   }
   ```

-  If the operation is successful it will return `Promise<void>`, this ensures that the message was placed in the processing queues ant it will be processed at some point.
+  If the operation is successful it will return `Promise<undefined>`, this ensures that the message was placed in the processing queues ant it will be processed at some point.
 It's now responsability of the RPC servers to handle it.

 ### Examples